fin-hypergrid/core/CONTRIBUTING.md

     * Name your branch with a qualifier (IMPRV, DOCS, BUG, FEATURE, POC) followed by a forward slash and then some info about your branch. i.e. *IMPRV/Removed-unused-code*
     * Please avoid working directly on the `master` or `develop` branches.
-* Make commits of logical units and squash your commits, if needs, be to facilitate that
+* Make commits of logical units and squash your commits as needed to facilitate that
-* Please *rebase* your work on top develop so that your commits are seen as a fast-forward (and please fix any merge conflicts)
+* Please *rebase* your work on top develop as needed so that your commits are seen as a fast-forward (and please fix any merge conflicts)
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * For commit messages, please use full sentences and a brief explanation of what you accomplished.
     * The following example message is adopted from Puppet's labs sample commit.

 ````
+    Make the example in CONTRIBUTING imperative and concrete

     Without this patch applied the example commit message in the CONTRIBUTING
     document is not a concrete example.
 This is a problem because the
     contributor is left to imagine what the commit message should look like
     based on a description rather than an example.
 This patch fixes the
     problem by making the example concrete and imperative.

-    The first line is a real life imperative statement with a ticket number
-    from our issue tracker.
-The body describes the behavior without the patch,
-    why this is a problem, and how the patch fixes the problem when applied.
 ````

 * Make sure you have added the necessary [tests](https://github.com/openfin/fin-hypergrid/tree/master/test) for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken.
-* Test your changes in all IE11, Opera, Chrome, Chrome 40, Firefox
+* Test your changes in all IE10+, Safari, Chrome, Chrome 40, Firefox
 * We are evaluating different testing strategies but for the moment, the major considerations are for
     * renders datacells when it is bound to homogenous data array
     * scrolls/arrow-key navigates cell-by-cell